anon-blue/anon.blue/README.txt

                  stay happy everyday!

                                     any    no              r     te
+                                                                              jj

-           if yousee anyone's tells,pla///please take F5 to fa//find another pla ce to leave something,thanks for you!!!
+jzjjzjdhddssjdjjkwkk😁😂😂😖😖😖😊👿👿👿👿👿👿👿👿ssnjsjsjjsjsjjshjnnanother place to leave som ething,thanks for you!!!
 9        99o
  was anyone here??????????